deepaksood619/deepaksood619.github.io/docs/book-summaries/deep-work.md

 By Cal Newport

+The few who cultivate this skill, and then make it the core of their working life, will thrive. - Cal Newport

+Neuroscientists have discovered that intense periods of focused work cause myelin to develop in relevant areas of the brain.
+Myelin is a white tissue that develops around neurons, allowing brain cells to fire faster and cleaner.
+Practicing deep work upgrades our brains so we can do more work with the same effort.
+The brain upgrade from deep work enables us to connect more ideas and uncover creative solutions to complex problems.

 - Opposite - Shallow work
 - Two core abilities for thriving in the new economy
     - The ability to quickly master hard things